Home/Nutritional Comparison

 Pheasant Leg Confit

-Contains significant amounts of B vitamins, particularly B6 and B12, which are crucial for energy metabolism and neurological function.
+Rich in B vitamins, particularly B12 and B6, which are essential for energy metabolism and neurological function.

 Abalone